-- Individual pupil attendance data will be shared on a weekly basis with Form Tutors/class teachers who will then share it with their class. - Pupils will record their attendance on a weekly basis in Character & Aspiration - Parents can view their child's attendance via the Class Charts Parent App. - Parents will also be informed about attendance in relation to their child individually and the school more widely through newsletters, social media, academic progress reports, text message, email and letter. - Attendance data by Form Group will be shared with pupils in assembly.
+- Individual pupil attendance data will be shared on a weekly basis with Form teachers who will then share it with their class. - Pupils will record their attendance on a weekly basis in Character and Aspiration booklets - Parents can view their child's attendance via the Class Charts App. - Parents will also be informed about attendance in relation to their child individually and the school more widely through newsletters, social media, academic progress reports, text message, email and letter. - Attendance data by Form Group will be shared with pupils in assembly on a regular basis.
 This will feed into competitions (see Rewards and Incentives section). - Attendance data of different cohorts will be shared with the Senior Leadership Team on a weekly basis.
-Examples of cohorts include year groups, pupils with Special Educational Needs or Disabilities and pupils eligible for free school meals.
-This will then enable leaders to plan specific intervention to support any cohorts whose attendance is below expected. - Attendance data of different cohorts will also be shared with the whole staff in briefings so that teachers are aware of which pupils may need extra support. - Attendance data will be shared with Governors on a half-termly basis so they can fulfil their responsibilities in supporting and challenging senior leaders in relation to the attendance strategy and the impact it is having. - Attendance data will be shared with the Local Authority School Attendance Support Team on a termly basis.
-They will then provide support, advice, and guidance to school on how to make further improvements. - We will consider local, regional, and national data to help give us context as to the attendance of students at insert school name. - Where attendance interventions are implemented with pupils to help them improve their school attendance, we will use data to monitor the impact and assess the efficacy of the intervention.
+Examples of cohorts include year group, pupils with Special Educational Needs or Disabilities and pupils eligible for free school meals.
+This will then enable leaders to plan specific intervention to support any cohorts whose attendance is below expected. - Attendance data of different cohorts will also be shared with the whole staff on a weekly basis in briefings so that teachers are aware of which pupils may need extra support. - Attendance data will be shared with Governors on a half-termly basis so they can fulfil their responsibilities in supporting and challenging senior leaders in relation to the attendance strategy and the impact it is having. - Attendance data will be shared with the Local Authority School Attendance Support Team on a termly basis.
+They will then provide support, advice, and guidance to school on how to make further improvements. - Daily school attendance data will be shared with the Department for Education in line with the mandatory expectation stated within the statutory guidance Working Together to Improve School Attendance. - In line with guidance, the local authority will be notified when any pupil misses fifteen school days during the course of an academic year. - We will consider local, regional, and national data to help give us context as to the attendance of students at insert school name. - Where attendance interventions are implemented with pupils to help them improve their school attendance, we will use data to monitor the impact and assess the efficacy of the intervention.

-This list is not exhaustive, but it is intended to ensure that attendance remains at the front of everyone's minds so that we can work together in partnership to secure excellent attendance for all pupils.
+This list may not be exhaustive, but it is intended to ensure that attendance remains at the front of everyone's minds so that we can work together in partnership to secure excellent attendance for all pupils.